isc-projects/kea/doc/guide/dhcp4-srv.rst

 server stores its lease information.
 This particular example tells the server to use ``memfile``, which is the simplest (and fastest) database backend.
-It uses an in-memory database and stores leases on disk in a CSV file.
+It uses an in-memory database and stores leases on disk in a CSV (comma-separated values) file.
 This is a very simple configuration; usually the lease database configuration is more extensive and contains additional parameters.
 Note that ``lease-database`` is an object and opens up a new scope, using an opening brace.
 Its parameters (just one in this example: